senaduka/trello-estimates-dashboard/README.md

 `Estimate: X` where X can be any whole number.

  Estimates are summed by label and by list and total number of hours is colorfully written in front of the label  list name.
- `?` instead of number of hours marks those labels that don't have any cards with estimates entered.

  You can use it here:
  https://dl.dropboxusercontent.com/u/11716687/web/trello-estimates/index.html#